Fri, May 9 to Sun, May 18

 Hear the call of the hoary marmot in Whistler

-Explore Vancouver at leisure.
+Explore Vancouver on your own.
 Alternatively, consider joining our optional excursion to Whistler Village, located just up the coast.
 Canada’s premier ski resort, Whistler’s charming shops and cozy restaurants offer something for everyone.

 Travel up the Sea-to-Sky Highway to Whistler, one of Canada's premier ski resorts.
 Upon arrival, you'll take a panoramic tour of the village followed by admission to the Squamish Lil'wat Cultural Centre.
 Spend the rest of your day exploring Whistler, where you'll have time to peruse the local shops and take in the spectacular views of the valley during an included peak-to-peak gondola ride.